-Staying on top of your work is important, so a great way to start getting more done is to determine what gobbles up all your time.
+Staying on top of your work is important.
+A great way to start getting more done is to determine what gobbles up all your time.
 Once you’ve figured out what you actually spend your time doing, you can take steps to correct your schedule and find more time for work—and maybe even more time for yourself, too!

-The ability to communicate instantly with anyone, anywhere is an awesome tool—but becoming addicted to email can be deadly to your schedule.
-If you have your email open on your computer at all times, you will see every message as it comes in.
+The ability to communicate instantly with anyone, anywhere is an awesome tool.
+But becoming addicted to email can be deadly to your schedule.
+If you have your email open on your computer at all times, you will see every message coming in.
 This can not only be mildly distracting, but it could also give you the urge to answer every email instantly, completely draining your email productivity.
-Even though the ease of communication is a good thing, constantly watching your inbox consumes many precious minutes out of your day.
+Constantly watching your inbox consumes many precious minutes out of your day.

 The Fix: Close your inbox.
 You can open it and check it as often as you need to, maybe once every half hour to an hour.
 Responding to emails in that amount of time is considered responsible in most offices.
 If you need to leave your email account open, try changing your settings so you don’t receive distracting notifications while your email account is minimized on the screen.

 It may seem like you are getting more done, but doing more than one thing at once may actually be slowing you down.
 When you are doing two things at once, both will take you longer than if you just focus all of your energy on one at a time.

 Also, both tasks may be done to lower standards if you aren’t focusing on them completely.
 Talking on the phone and typing an email at once may seem like a good idea, but in reality, you will probably need to ask someone to repeat something over the phone, and then you’ll have to go back and rewrite any misspelled words in the email.